ImageWare Systems, Inc. (IWSY) CEO Kristin Taylor on Q1 2020 Results - Earnings Call Transcript

 Kristin Taylor

 Thank you, Jonathan, and thank you to everyone for joining us today.
 I hope you are all continuing to stay safe and take precautions as less restrictive pandemic measures unfold.
 As of today, ImageWare is continuing to efficiently operate through an extremely productive and committed distributed workforce.
-We’ve extended our remote workforce time line to early fall to ensure the health and safety of our team, and we will continue to do so until the health crisis is over.
+We’ve extended our remote workforce timeline to early fall to ensure the health and safety of our team, and we will continue to do so until the health crisis is over.
 June marks my fourth month as your President and CEO, and I’m pleased to share that I’ve been recently elected to serve you on the ImageWare Board of Directors.
 We are in the midst of reshaping the existing Board, which has been in place for more than a decade.
 My election was the first of more changes forthcoming in this area over the next several months.

 I am happy to have accomplished a number of items as part of my 100-day strategy, despite the continued global crisis and economic setbacks.
 I’ve been leary to walk into this new assignment, ready to dismantle things.
 Before I truly understand what needs to change or before I can create the vision for what new capabilities could be built, that would give the company strength to further its impact.
 I am convinced now that what has been built over the 3 decades at ImageWare is the basis of what will be a thriving company.
 ImageWare created a sizable market serving law enforcement in state and local government markets.
-We leverage the biometric engine, BE, which we created from the ground up in large federal government end-to-end projects.
+We leveraged the biometric engine, BE, which we created from the ground up in large federal government end-to-end projects.
 And we decided to play in the access control market by embedding our biometric authentication software into physical and logical access cards.

 As I spoke about approximately a month ago, we are busy updating and upgrading these platforms to be able to compete more aggressively.
 Mark Blackman will talk more about this shortly.
-Some of the areas we have started to knock down in the first 100 days are: one, overall reduction of 25% includes previously discussed personnel cost reduction of 33%; third-party contractor reduction of 70% and proposed occupancy cost reduction of 60%; two, integrating new staff and reigniting existing staff; three, updating all of our major product platforms; four, creating a cloud platform and moving towards BaaS, Biometrics-as-a-Service; five, realigning marketing, sales, product management and engineering; six, creating impactful external messaging that sets us apart from the competition; seven, rebuilding the corporate website and creating a self-service portal; eight, building go-to-market strategies in each segment that results in revenue; nine, creating agile-based processes, increasing the cadence of releases and empowering individuals with ownership of work; ten, shortening the customer sales journey; eleven, creating an IP licensing business unit, which includes generating and filing new patents as well as monetizing old patents.
+Some of the areas we have started to knock down in the first 100 days are: one, overall reduction of 25% includes previously discussed personnel cost reduction of 33%; third-party contractor reduction of 70% and proposed occupancy cost reduction of 60%; two, integrating new staff and reigniting existing staff; three, updating all of our major product platforms; four, creating a cloud platform and moving towards BaaS, Biometrics-as-a-Service; five, realigning marketing, sales, product management, and engineering; six, creating impactful external messaging that sets us apart from the competition; seven, rebuilding the corporate website and creating a self-service portal; eight, building go-to-market strategies in each segment that results in revenue; nine, creating agile-based processes, increasing the cadence of releases, and empowering individuals with ownership of work; ten, shortening the customer sales journey; eleven, creating an IP licensing business unit, which includes generating and filing new patents as well as monetizing old patents.

 It is important to define who we are and what space we operate in.
 Knowing who we are helps us with who we are not.
 We are part of the sea called cybersecurity.
-We reside in a bay called identity management and we are on a beach called biometric identification, along with a further subset called biometric multifactor authentication, or MFA.
+We reside in a bay called identity management, and we are on a beach called biometric identification along with a further subset called biometric multifactor authentication, or MFA.
 The Identity platform focuses on large projects where identification matching capabilities are critical to the solution.
 In identification matching, the individual of a captured biometric is unknown and, therefore, queried against all identities within a biometric database in what is referred to as a 1:X query.
 All matching entries within a configured threshold are displayed in a gallery with a score representing the degree of confidence in the match.
-We are pioneers in this segment.
-And our patented capabilities such as the biometric engine, our optimized database for biometrics and biometric fusion, the capabilities to query and score on multiple biometrics continue to make us a leading provider in this space.
+We are pioneers in this segment, and our patented capabilities such as the biometric engine, our optimized database for biometrics and biometric fusion, the capabilities to query and score on multiple biometrics continue to make us a leading provider in this space.

 In GoVerifyID, our biometric MFA product, the identity of the captured biometric is known and therefore, a single query, one entry within a biometric database is needed to confirm and authenticate the user.
 Computationally, this is much easier to manage and scale.
-So the optimization of the database is less critical than customer-focused capabilities such as: an ease of deployment, support across existing infrastructure and customer experience.
+So the optimization of the database is less critical than customer-focused capabilities such as: an ease of deployment, support across existing infrastructure, and customer experience.
 Because we only authenticate and do not store and manage identities, the total addressable market is much lower than the identity providers, IDPs, such as Okta and Microsoft Active Directory.

 At present, we are focusing on bringing biometric MFA authentication to enterprises.
 But over time, as opportunities present themselves, we will add IDP capabilities to GoVerifyID.
 The process of reinvigorating a business takes time.
-As quickly as I have been working on a daily basis to operationally renew the company with efficiency measures, I am also rushing to have the team finished products and narrow in our competitive delineation.
+As quickly as I have been working on a daily basis to operationally renew the company with efficiency measures, I am also rushing to have the team finish products and narrow in our competitive delineation.
 As much as I’m trying to raise capital, we are working to close new business to deliver necessary immediate revenue.

 On this note, I would like to introduce you to Mark Blackman, VP of Product Management.
 Mark has been committed to revamping our product development for the past couple of months.
 He has worked tirelessly to create a formal function that is heavily tied to engineering, marketing and sales.
 He keeps us on track with goal execution and weekly revised product road maps detailed through December, with broader 5-year plans and competitive product positioning.